-Open 64 minutes, Etihad Stadium rose to cheer for Sergio Aguero's entry, while Manchester City's record scorer 389 and last time.
-The 10,000 returning fans were given what they wanted by Pep Guardiola: this title celebration is a final glance at the goal-scoring genius to crown the jambore.
+Open 64 minutes, the Etihad Stadium rises to applaud Sergio Aguero's entry, while Manchester City's record goalscorer is 389 and for the last time.
+The 10,000 returning fans had been given what they wanted by Pep Guardiola: one last look at goal-scoring genius to crown this title-celebrating jambore.

-The city was already on the way thanks to strikes from Kevin De Bruyne, Gabriel Jesus and Phil Foden.
-Agüero delivered, the City scored twice to get the total 219, 183.
-This puts him ahead of Wayne Rooney for the most goals in the competition for a single club at Manchester United.
+The city was already on track, thanks to strikes from Kevin De Bruyne, Gabriel Jesus and Phil Foden.
+Aguero delivered, scoring twice to take the City total of 219, 183.
+That puts him ahead of Wayne Rooney for most goals in competition for a single club at Manchester United.

-First, Agüero tricked Mason Holgate with a lightning bolt that sent the Everton defender to a different postal code.
-Then, out of his fatal right foot, Jordan Pickford was out of chances for Everton's goal.
-He pointed to the most dishonorable grin and confusion of the little sorceress, bearing a hint of affectionate indifference.
+First, Aguero tricked Mason Holgate with a lightning bolt that sent the Everton defender to a different zip code.
+Jordan Pickford then ran out of chances for Everton's goal from outside his fatal right foot.
+He pointed to the little sorcerer's most dishonest grin and confusion, with a hint of endearing indifference.

-No 10 had been on the pitch for seven minutes – and what was already the grandstand finish became a fairy tale when the record-breaking goal came five minutes later.
-He came through a head bouncing chief before directing the ball to Pickford's left.
+No. 10 has been on the field for seven minutes – and what was already a grandstand finish became a fairy tale when the record-breaking goal arrived five minutes later.
+It came via a high bouncing headmaster before diverting the ball to Pickford's left.

-Aguero's opening was celebrated by a number of teammates, including Ederson, who competed above 90 penalty areas.
-Second, what was witnessed was met with laughter and disbelief.
+Aguero's opening was celebrated by a number of teammates, including Ederson, who raced 90 above the penalty area.
+The latter was met with laughter and disbelief at what was witnessed.

-2011 - 12 seasons center striker famous “93:20” Premier League championship strike.
-A chance came in the same area as the goal - near the visitors' left post – to complete the hat-trick against Queens Park Rangers, but this time Pickford saved.
+2011 – Center forward famous “93:20” Premier League championship strike in 12 seasons.
+A chance came in the same area as the goal – close to the visitors' left post – to complete the hat-trick against Queens Park Rangers, but this time Pickford saved.

-There were other opportunities to do this - especially through a title – but there wouldn't be.
-Yet this ended as a rather magical cameo the day City beat Chelsea ahead of the championship trophy ahead of the Champions League final on Saturday.
+There were other opportunities to do this – notably through a title – but there would be no. Still, it ended up being a pretty magical cameo the day City beat Chelsea ahead of Saturday's Champions League final to the championship trophy.